lindacom/SQL-and-TSQL/projects/OOP-shopping-cart-TSQL/README.md

 Create files
 =============
-1. ebserver.js - web server. requires “execphp.js” which is where we will do the PHP parsing. defining a route that recieves all *.php requests, and runs them through the execPHP class.
+1. webserver.js - web server. requires “execphp.js” which is where PHP parsing takes place. defining a route that recieves all *.php requests, and runs them through the execPHP class.

 2. execphp.js - this file contains a class, ExecPHP, with a single method, parseFile.
 This method basically takes a file, executes the command line PHP and calls the passed callback with the result.

-3. php file
+3. php files - all the application files.

 Run the application
 =====================

-run the application - node --use_strict webserver.js
-open the browser to localhost port 3000 - http://localhost:3000/
+In the terminal run the application by entering node --use_strict webserver.js open the browser to localhost port 3000 - http://localhost:3000/

 N.b. whenever you make a change to files you need to restart the server. server.js